playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

      +--->B
 ```

- Say you wanted to pass template `C` to component  `B` in the following view tree, say to reuse an template you're passing as the `else` to an `ngIf` that you don't want to move.
+ Say you wanted to pass template `C` to component  `B` in the following view tree, say to reuse a template you're passing as the `else` to an `ngIf` that you don't want to move.

 As we mentioned before, using the `#templateVar` reference variable won't work in tags that are in a different root than it, so we're not able to simply use the variable for this usage.